jobala/blog/content/posts/jobs-simplicity.md

 ### Conclusion

-In conclusion, our products should reflect the values we hold, the first solution is not always the best solution and focusing gives us more time to simplify and build high quality products.
+In conclusion, we should aspire to build great products, the first solution is not always the best solution and focusing gives us more time to simplify and build high quality products.